What is a blockchain?

 If you want to explore this topic further, we’ll be releasing regular articles going through the 2008 Bitcoin white paper, with concrete explanations of how blockchain technology works as well as real-world examples of what that means in practice for businesses.
 Our next article explains how Bitcoin works as a payment system.

-nChain has over 200 blockchain researchers, engineers and experts working on some cutting-edge software, not least Dr Wright; one the world’s leading authorities on blockchain technology.
+nChain has over 200 blockchain researchers, engineers and experts working on some cutting-edge software.
 We feel it’s our responsibility to share that knowledge!